-Before I started travel hacking, my credit card scores were in the high 700s.
-Four years later and countless credit card applications later, my credit card score is in the mid-800s.
-Most of the things that affect your credit card score are things you have total control over.
-Pay your bill off every month, in full and on time, and you will be fine.
-Don’t do that, and you will see your credit card scores suffer.
+Before I started travel hacking, my credit score was in the high 700s.
+Six years and countless credit card applications later, my credit score is in the mid-800s.
+Most of the things that affect your credit score are things you have total control over.
+Pay your bill off every month (in-full and on-time), and you will be fine.
+Don’t do that, and you will see your credit score suffer.

 This is one we hear a lot.
 We will share about a trip and how we used points for it or how we have millions of points, and people automatically assume that we must spend hundreds of thousands of dollars to earn those points.
 In reality, we just put all our everyday spending on credit cards (groceries, gas, bills, etc.) and take advantage of those credit card welcome offers.
 Those welcome offers are where we earn a huge chunk of our points.

 Never, ever have I said (as I settle into my business class seat to Europe or Asia), “This sure wasn’t worth the time I spent to earn these points!”
-Saving thousands of dollars on amazing vacations is worth it repeatedly!
+Saving thousands of dollars on amazing vacations is worth it every time!

 We have earned millions of points by opening a card, meeting minimum spend, collecting a bonus, and then doing it again with a different credit card.
 Currently, my husband and I have over 25 credit cards.
 I only carry a few in my wallet, and the rest are in a “sock drawer.”
 It is through those multiple signup bonuses that we have earned millions of points, enabling us to travel at any time.
 Obviously, you may not want as many cards as we do, but you will want to get a few a year to travel often for free or nearly free.

 A huge travel hacking misconception is that annual fees are bad.
 They aren’t.
-They are often absolutely worth paying an annual fee the first year that you get the big bonus signup.
-Paying $95 for over $1,200 worth of travel is something most people would find a great deal.
+It is often absolutely worth paying an annual fee the first year that you get the big sign-up bonus.
+Paying $95 for over $750 worth of travel is something most people would find a great deal.
 Keeping those cards the next year is often good, too, if the benefits are worth it.
 If not, then you can look into downgrading or canceling your credit card.

-To travel hack and get several trips a year for nearly free, one must get over the fear of an annual fee.
+To travel hack and get several trips a year for nearly free, one must overcome the fear of an annual fee.
 Read this article to learn more.

 Anyone can travel hack.
 Anyone.
 If you love to travel and want to save money, you can learn to travel hack.
-I am a grandmother and edging close to my 70s.
-If I can do it, you can do it.
+I am a grandmother and 70 years old. 😩 If I can do it, you can do it.